Western Governors University: Graduate admissions

 To qualify for the general graduate admission requirement the applicant must have earned a bachelor's degree from an accredited institution and complete an interview with the enrollment office.
 Each of the four colleges also have their own specific admission requirements as well.

 Undergraduate admissions

 Many programs require either an associate degree from an accredited college, significant previous college credits, or in some cases a significant amount of related, verifiable work experience in the field in which a student wishes to study.
 The school does not require SAT or ACT scores for undergraduate admission.
 Undergraduate programs require the student to possess a high school diploma or GED and pass the school's Collegiate Readiness Assessment, and admission into all programs requires an interview with a WGU enrollment counselor to determine whether the competency-based approach is appropriate for the student.

 Historical enrollment

 Graduation rate

-The U.S. Department of Education College Scorecard lists the graduation rate at WGU as 54%.
-The internally-tracked graduation rate for undergraduate students as reported by the university is 50%.
+The U.S. Department of Education College Scorecard listed the graduation rate at WGU as 54% as of 2022.
+The internally-tracked graduation rate for undergraduate students as reported by the university was 50%.